-Noon, but flexible, subject to availability.
+Noon, but flexible, subject to availability (a fee may be charged).
 Earliest check-in, from 2pm.

-Rates usually include Continental breakfast, served in the Sen Restaurant, or in-villa on request.
+Rates usually include breakfast, served in the Sen Restaurant.

 The hotel is geared up for honeymooners, with barefoot beach cocktails, dinner under the stars and the chance to take a private boat out at sunset, all available for newlyweds (and not-so-newlyweds).